LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Interactions/questions.md

     <img style="width:500px" src="img/ConvoBuilder/questions_structured_metadata1.png" alt="">

-3. Select the type of metadata to add; you can add any of the types described [here](messaging-agent-sdk-conversation-metadata-guide.html#available-metadata).
+3. Select the type of metadata to add; you can add any of the types described in [this section](messaging-agent-sdk-conversation-metadata-guide.html#available-metadata).
 In the Conversation Builder UI, the available choices are named by metadata type.

     <img style="width:500px" src="img/ConvoBuilder/questions_structured_metadata2.png" alt="">